Axlefublr/studies/VimStudy.md

 G - end of the file

+ge - go to the end of the last word

+gd - go to local declaration

+gD - go to global declaration

 ### t - jump to before symbol after the cursor

 T - jump to before symbol before the cursor